kmamykin/blog.mamykin.com/posts/2021-05-15-running-X-apps-on-mac-with-docker/index.md

 - `xhost -` enables access control and allows only authorized clients to connect
 - `xhost +localhost` adds localhost to the list of authorized clients, allowing only local processes to connect

-Run `xhost +localhost` to allow docker process to connect to XQuartz XServer.
+For our purpose it sufficient to run `xhost +localhost` to allow docker process to connect to XQuartz XServer.

 ## Run Docker

 Theoretically, all we need to do is to share `/tmp/.X11-unix` directory to allow X11 apps inside a container to communicate with the XServer on the host using Unix Domain Sockets (UDS).
 This approach is described in multiple articles available on this topic, just search for "how to run GUI/X11 apps in docker".

 Unfortunately this approach will not work when using "Docker for Mac".
 There is a [long-standing issue](https://github.com/docker/for-mac/issues/483) for [Docker for Mac](https://docs.docker.com/docker-for-mac/install/) that makes Unix style sockets non-functional between the host and a container.
 That issue is related to docker's `osxfs` filesystem driver implementation, and was closed with 'will not fix' resolution.
 The Docker Desktop 2.4.0.0 release [switched from `osxfs` to gRPC-FUSE](https://docs.docker.com/docker-for-mac/release-notes/#docker-desktop-community-2400) file sharing driver.
 However, after a quick test, I confirmed the issue has not been fixed in the gRPC-FUSE implementation either.

-One workaround for this issue is to use TCP sockets for the XSystem communication instead of Unix Domain Sockets.
+The workaround for this issue is to use TCP sockets for the XSystem communication instead of Unix Domain Sockets.
 It is [not as](ttps://blog.myhro.info/2017/01/benchmarking-ip-and-unix-domain-sockets-for-real) [performant](https://blog.myhro.info/2017/01/benchmarking-ip-and-unix-domain-sockets-for-real)
 as connecting over UDS, but XSystem was designed to work over the network.
 The only trick to make this work is to set `DISPLAY` environment variable inside the container to point at the host display,